hazelcast/hazelcast-reference-manual/src/EC2.md

 ### Discovering Members within EC2 Cloud

-Hazelcast supports EC2 Auto Discovery.
+Hazelcast supports EC2 auto-discovery.
 It is useful when you do not want to provide or you cannot provide the list of possible IP addresses.

-To configure your cluster to use EC2 Auto Discovery, set the following configuration elements.
-Please refer to the [aws element section](#aws-element) for the full description of the EC2 Auto Discovery configuration elements.
+To configure your cluster to use EC2 auto-discovery, set the following configuration elements.
+Please refer to the [aws element section](#aws-element) for the full description of the EC2 auto-discovery configuration elements.

 - Add the *hazelcast-cloud.jar* dependency to your project.
 Note that it is also bundled inside *hazelcast-all.jar*.
 The Hazelcast cloud module does not depend on any other third party modules.
 - Disable join over multicast and TCP/IP by setting the `enabled` attribute of the `multicast` element to "false", and set the `enabled` attribute of the `tcp-ip` element to "false".